 Opinions vary concerning the identity of Melchizedek, and you probably have your own.
 Some say that he is Shem, the son of Noah, or a contemporary of Shem.
 However, Hebrews 7:3 states Melchizedek has no genealogy.

 Also, would the priest of the Most High and “righteous” king of Salem (Jerusalem) rule over the pagan stronghold it was in Abram’s day?
-God is holy.
+God is holy and Jerusalem was not.

 The Canaanites worshipped other deities and refused to surrender Jerusalem until King David (about 1000 years after Abram) wrenched it from the Jebusites and made it the capital of Israel.